‘WandaVision’s’ Jac Schaeffer On The Enduring Appeal Of “Agatha All Along” [Interview] - NewsBreak

 ‘WandaVision’s’ Jac Schaeffer On The Enduring Appeal Of “Agatha All Along” [Interview]

 Jac Schaeffer has had quite a year.
 She was the head writer for Marvel Studios‘ first Disney+ series, “WandaVision,” a program that finished shooting during a pandemic, earned critical raves, and, eventually, 23 Emmy nominations.
-Following that Emmy haul, including two for herself in the Outstanding Limited Series or Anthology Series and Outstanding Writing for a Limited Series categories, she finally saw “Black Widow,” for which she earned a “story by” credit on, hit theaters.
-And while she looks back fondly over the past 12 months, there’s one thing we need her opinion on.
-One topic more important than her potentially working for Marvel again, where White Vision flew off to or upsetting “Queen’s Gambit” at the Emmy ceremony next month.
-The lasting cultural legacy of…“Agatha All Along.”theplaylist.net
+Following that Emmy haul, including two for herself in the Outstanding Limited Series or Anthology Series and Outstanding Writing for a Limited Series categories, she finally saw “Black Widow,” for which she earned a “story by” credit on, hit theaters.www.imdb.com

 Comments / 0